 Can I shave my cat at home?

 Cats have extremely thin and delicate skin.
 The way a cat’s skin stretches and folds makes it very easy to cut while shaving.
-By saving money on grooming you put your cat’s health at risk and may be end up with a big vet bill.
+By saving money on grooming you put your cat’s health at risk and may end up with a big vet bill.
 While it is possible to groom at home, a lot of research and attention must be given.
+Using the Scaredy Cat scissors is an easy, safe and stress-free way to groom your cat at home.
+Read my review here.

 Finally here is a video of one of my favorite holistic vets discussing shaving cats and dogs.
 What do you think about her views of shaving?